innopolis-devops/labs/README.md

 With `pytest` and other requirements installed you simply need to type `pytest` inside python project folder.

+### Docker hub integration

+To publish a new version to docker hub create a tag corresponding to the (semver) version of expected image.
+For example `v1.2.3`.

+When the tag appears in the repo, workflow will build the image and push it to docker hub.

 ## Rust 🦀 memory-safe 🛡️ blazing fast 🚀 implementation

 Rust implementation together with corresponding `RUST.md` is located in `app_rust` folder.